Cosmic-Ide/Cosmic-IDE/README.md

 ## How to get?

-You can get the latest app release from [here](https://github.com/PranavPurwar/Java-Ide/releases) and latest debug app from [Github Actions](https://github.com/PranavPurwar/Java-Ide/actions).
+You can get the latest release from [here](https://github.com/PranavPurwar/Java-Ide/releases) and latest debug build from [Github Actions](https://github.com/PranavPurwar/Java-Ide/actions).

 ## Features